 Counselling Sessions – What Can You Really Expect?

-Michelle Bassam has been practising for 13 years.
+Michelle Bassam has been practising since 2001.
 Her MA is in Counselling and Psychology and she has Diplomas in Psychosexual Therapy and Relationship Therapy, Psychodynamic Therapy, and Cognitive Behavioural Therapy.
-She sees clients face to face in London and also does online therapy and telephone counselling.
+She sees clients face to face in London and also offers online therapy and telephone counselling.

 Keeping in mind that no two counselling sessions are ever exactly the same- every therapist has their individual style and a different set of training experiences, and every client is of course also unique- this is what Michelle had to say.